Master of Veterinary Biomedical Science

 Guaranteed Interview to LMU-CVM DVM Program

-An interview does not guarantee admission the the LMU-CVM DVM program, or any other professional program at any other institution.
+An interview does not guarantee admission to the LMU-CVM DVM program or any other professional program at any other institution.

-VBMS Addendum to LMU-CVM Leaves of Absence Policy
+MS VBMS Thesis Track Addendum to LMU-CVM Leaves of Absence Policy

 Maximum Timeframe for Program Completion

-Students must complete their studies within two (2) years after initial registration, unless they are dually enrolled in a professional program.
-Students in the VBMS thesis track must complete all requirements within three (3) years of full-time enrollment or five (5) years part-time enrollment after initial registration.
+Thesis students must complete all requirements within three (3) years of full-time enrollment or five (5) years of part-time enrollment after initial registration.

 Degrees and Certificates